 - life events such as bereavement or divorce

-- low capability, including poor digital skills (eg, your ability to communicate and make transactions online), language and cognitive skills, as well as low financial capability.
+- low capability, including poor digital skills (eg, your ability to communicate and make transactions online), language and cognitive skills, and low financial capability.

 Mortgage lenders should be aware that coronavirus and the associated public health measures are likely to worsen personal circumstances that can cause vulnerability.